 Most people find it best to get rid of their cigarettes and remove all smoking-related things from the house.
 But some people, however, may not find this useful and prefer to keep hold of the cigarettes.
 They keep them in places that out of reach.
 Suggestions made by quitters are in the shed, in the loft, in a bag/box in the spare room.Close

 After you quit smoking, you may feel tense and cranky, and you may want to give up on tasks more quickly than usual.
-You may get into more arguments as a result of lack of tolerance.
-These negative feelings peak in the 1st week of quitting and may last up to two to four weeks.
+You may get into more arguments as you feel less tolerant.
+These negative feelings peak in the 1st week of quitting and may last up to four weeks.

 - Remind yourself that these feelings are temporary.